auxoncorp/modality-dlt-plugin/README.md

 The following describes the default mapping between DLT concepts and Modality's concepts.

 * Timeline creation is customizable, based on the `timeline_from_*` configuration options.
-By default, the ECU ID and Session Id are used to uniquely identify the timeline.
+By default, ECU ID and Session Id are used to uniquely identify the timeline.
   * If multiple fields are used for timeline naming, they are separated with a `.` character.
   * All fields that are configured for timeline identification are